-The estimated fair value of RSAs and RSUs are measured based on the grant date fair value of the Company's Class A common stock.
+We have granted RSAs and we grant RSUs to certain employees, for which the grant date fair value is equal to the trading price fair value of the Class A common stock on the date of grant.
 In order to determine the fair value of its Class A common stock on the date of grant and prior to the Merger, Legacy BlackSky historically performed a valuation analysis using a combination of market and income approaches.
 Subsequent to the Merger, the Company uses the New York Stock Exchange ("NYSE") trading price as the fair value of the Class A common stock for valuation purposes.
 For all awards for which vesting is only subject to a service condition, including those subject to graded vesting, the Company has elected to use the straight-line method to recognize the fair value as compensation cost over the requisite service period.